Sketch 301 Sundays 6:30-9:30pm

 Does not meet September 29 or October 13.

 Georgie Aldaco, teacher

 Georgie Aldaco is a writer, performer and director living in New York City.
-She was a staff writer at The Onion Video, and is a member of Whale Thief, the collective that produces Sketch Cram (a sketch show written in a single day) once a month at UCB, and Movie Cram (a feature-length movie made in a day) once a year.
-Recently, she worked as a writer for Funny or Die's scripted podcast Scienceology, and Disney's animated sketch show, Right Now Kapow!
+She has written for television (Miracle Workers on TBS, Disney's Right Now Kapow!), was a staff writer at The Onion Video, and is a member of Whale Thief, the collective that produces Sketch Cram (a sketch show written in a single day) once a month at UCB, and Movie Cram (a feature-length movie made in a day) once a year.
+Recently, she worked as a writer for Funny or Die's scripted podcast Scienceology, and the narrative podcast The Truth.
 She is also one fourth of the sketch group, Former Business Partners, whose show had a year-long run at UCB.
 Georgie was a writer on UCB's Maude Night for several years, has written videos for the Latino digital network Flama, and was a participant in the Chris Rock/Comedy Central Writing Program.Registration Unavailable

 Why can't I register?